Rescuing Wood Type

 A proof is literally “proof” that the type will print (and hopefully print well!)

-I picked the number 8 for it’s bold form and symmetry, and simply locked it into the proof press with magnets and a makeshift tension bar across the press bed.
-I chose a favorite red ink and squeezed out just a bit before rolling it to a thin, consistent layer to ink the block.
+I picked the number 8 for the bold form and symmetry, and simply locked it into the proof press with magnets and a makeshift tension bar across the press bed.
+I chose a favorite magenta ink and squeezed out just a bit before rolling it to a thin, consistent layer to ink the block.

 The first pull was a little weak and speckled — a pressure issue and easy to fix with more pressure or a bit more ink.
-I chose the latter and was able to get a nice, clean proof with just the perfect amount of surface character (small knicks and scratches).
+I chose the latter and was able to get a nice, clean proof with just the perfect amount of surface character (small knicks and scratches from age and handling).
 It was so exciting to see this type perform after decades of it waiting patiently for a designer and printer who cared enough to bring it to life.

 And what a relief that my process and work had yielded beautifully printing blocks!